-Holden fans in shock as General Motors scraps iconic brand
+The end of HoldenL Fans, Greg Murphy in shock as General Motors scraps iconic car brand

 "I currently drive a Ford, but I learned to driven in a Holden Belmont.
 I've seen both sides of the equation."

-However Clive Matthew Wilson, road safety campaigner and editor of dogandlemon.com said Ford's demise was inevitable.
+However Clive Matthew Wilson, road safety campaigner and editor of dogandlemon.com said Holden's demise was inevitable.

 "Since Holden stopped building cars in Australia, the brand has become largely irrelevant.